-Kerkorian died in Beverly Hills, California on June 15, 2015, nine days after his 98th birthday. those who knew him wept at his funeral, and those who did business deals with him always respected his brilliance and vision.
-Not bad for a man with an eight-grade education!
+Kerkorian died in Beverly Hills, California on June 15, 2015, nine days after his 98th birthday.
+Those who knew him wept at his funeral, and those who did business deals with him always respected his brilliance and vision.
+Not bad for a man with an eighth-grade education!

 Most of the $2 billion estate was left to charity, with a three-person committee left to distribute the funds within three years